Quick and Easy Speaker Test

 Bad Sound Card

-If you’ve updated your driver and still no luck, then your issue is probably hardware related.
-Like any other hardware device on your computer, the device which produces sound can fail.
+If you’ve updated your driver and still have no luck, then your issue is probably hardware-related.
+Like any other hardware device on your computer, the device that produces sound can fail.

-To test properly, use an audio file or CD or something like that.
+To test properly, use an audio file, a media player, or a smartphone.
 There’s a section below for sound files, you can download and use any of these to test your speakers.
 Of course, you could also use the test above as well.

 If you have ruled out all of the above issues, then we can only conclude that you are dealing with bad speakers.